bbgit/bbgit.github.io/README.md

-### Conditions as of August 4, 2025 at 2:56:10 PM CDT
+### Conditions as of August 4, 2025 at 3:01:30 PM CDT

 Temperature: 78.10 &deg;F

 Feels like: 78.10 &deg;F

-Humidity: 86%
+Humidity: 85%

-Wind Direction: SW
+Wind Direction: WSW

 Windspeed: 0.0 mph